CodeWith-Sahil/Image_Quest/README.md

-This is a Image Searcher App which is a web application that allows users to search for images based on keywords.
+This is a Image Searcher App that allows users to search for images based on keywords.